iterative/dvc.org/content/blog/2021-08-17-august-21-dvc-heartbeat.md

 ## Docs Updates

-This month we are introducing docs updates!
-We will be including this in each month's Heartbeat so that you will always be aware of the what has changed as our open source projects mature.
+This month we are introducing docs updates so that you will always be aware of the what has changed as our open source projects mature.

 Our docs team made up of
 [Jorge Orpinel](https://www.linkedin.com/in/jorgeorpinel/),